cjdoris/Cliff.jl/README.md

 ## Early stopping and error handling

 Mark any argument with `stop = true` to halt parsing once that argument (and any associated value) has been consumed.
+Cliff treats these arguments as optional so they never block required-argument checks.
 This is particularly handy for implementing manual `--help` handling:

 ```julia
 help_parser = Parser(